Caedendi/D2RMM-Practical-Cube/README.md

 ### 2.0.0
 - default and expanded inventory versions are now merged and can be toggled with a D2RMM setting
 - made removal of the side panels optional with a D2RMM setting
-- made scaling the transmute button to 1.5x size optional with a D2RMM setting
+- made scaling of the transmute button to 1.5x size optional with a D2RMM setting
 - support for low vision mode (_profilelv.json)
 - fixed placement of some elements with a slight repositioning